aegiacometti/netconf-cloud-backup/README.md

 ``0 2 * * * ansible-playbook /your_path_to/netconf-backup.yml``
 for everydayexecution at 2 AM.

+- If you want to integrate the messages from GitHub into Slack:
+    - Go to https://slack.github.com/ and click the button **Add to Slack**.
+The setup will take you through a couple of simple steps to add the integration in the Slack Channel you are using for the backups.
+    - Then go to your Slack Channel and type '/github subscribe owner/repository'

 ### Special SSH connectivity notes

 If normal prompt ssh connection don't work, it will not work with Ansible either.
 So first check